adammwaniki/one-piece-bounties-scraper/README.md

 - `GET /` - Welcome message for One Piece fans
 - `GET /bounties` - Returns complete bounty data in JSON format
+- `GET /character/<name or nickname>` - Returns bounty data for a specific character

 ## Technologies Used